cloudy-dasi/BeanFen/README.md

 # WELCOME TO BEANFEN
-### A friendly friend who helps you control your expense day to day to meet your expected expenditure in a month
+### A friendly friend who helps you control your expense day to day to meet your expected expenditure in a period of time

 #### Here are some notes I take when making this one:
 1. First